Coordinated Universal Time: Daylight saving time

 UTC does not change with a change of seasons, but local time or civil time may change if a time zone jurisdiction observes daylight saving time (summer time).
 For example, local time on the east coast of the United States is five hours behind UTC during winter, but four hours behind while daylight saving is observed there.

+Timing centers

+There are over 70 official UTC timing centers who maintain atomic clocks around the world from which UTC is calculated.
+UTC is calculated by the BIPM using weighted averages of the reports by the timing centers.
+BIPM lists the time differences between the UTC timing centers in a monthly publication called Circular T, which contains the most up to date list of contributors to UTC.